Ohmega Watts: Biography

 A record deal with Ubiquity Records was signed shortly after this first release.
 Ohmega Watts' first solo album, "The Find", was released on Ubiquity in 2005.

-Producing since 1997 and MCing since 1993 the Ohmega Watts resume includes tracks produced for Mars Ill on Ill Boogie, for Listener on Mush, plus he’s recorded as Lightheaded for Day By Day Ent, and as Return To Sender on the Piece of The Action compilation.
-Hailing from Flatbush, Brooklyn, brought up by Jamaican parents Campbell moved to Florida for college and then settled in Portland, Oregon.
+Producing since 1997 and MCing since 1993, Ohmega Watts' resume includes tracks produced for Mars Ill on Ill Boogie, for Listener on Mush, plus he’s recorded as Lightheaded for Day By Day Ent, and as Return To Sender on the Piece of The Action compilation.

+Hailing from Flatbush, Brooklyn, Campbell moved to Florida for college and then settled in Portland, Oregon.
 He is now part of a bustling Northwest independent scene that includes the Lifesavas, Boom Bap, Soul Plasma, DJ and MC, Libretto, Lightheaded and The Blacknotes.

 He has produced for Beautiful Eulogy and also produced the entire Half Dead EP by Cataphant.